Samsung’s ‘Solve For Tomorrow’ contest names local high school as finalist

 “We collectively came up with the idea that we should try to make portable and affordable housing for homeless people,” senior Katelyn Morrell said.

-“I hope that we can make this a large scale project and help people all over,” senior Bailey Matte said.

-Bailey Matte is part of the class developing this idea.
+Bailey Matte, a senior, is part of the class developing this idea.
 To her, this project hits close to home.

 The students are still making their plan and figuring out how to produce affordable homes that will be durable for those living on the streets.
 Jennifer Underwood teaches this group of seniors and says her students idea is inspiring.